 So we watched as all our young people went off to the Buddhist retreats of silence and the meditation centers and the gurus seeking everything that is right in Judaism, but nobody ever told them.
 I've written a number of books over the years, specifically Jewish books, telling folks that everything they're looking for is right here.
 If we only put God at the center and spend our resources in time and and hearts and souls, trying to help each person create that deep, personal, intimate, loving relationship with God.
 And so everything that I've done over the last at least 30 of the 50 years of my career, and probably more because it was all brewing all those years, boiling up, bubbling up, has been that way.

 My latest, my second to the not the new book put the one right before I called The Real Name of God, says that all this time we haven't done the real name of God.
 If we don't know the real name of God, how could you possibly begin to know God?
 So I searched and I searched and I found what I think is the real name of God hiding in the Bible all these years, just waiting for the right energetic moment in time to be discovered and acknowledged.
-And at the same time then, over the years, I've created sort of, if you will, programming that says, Okay, the old programming was very nice to create community and to be together, and it's all very, very important and to bring us to action because face without action is empty as well.
+And at the same time then, over the years, I've created sort of, if you will, programming that says, Okay, the old programming was very nice to create community and to be together, and it's all very, very important and to bring us to action because faith without action is empty as well.
 But how do we create?
 How do we reframe?
 Reframe the rituals, the practices, in order to make them God centered?

 I'll give you an example.
 So the tradition is that to begin the Sabbath on Friday night we light candles, right?
 So everybody says, Why do we light the Sabbath candles?
 Well, there are all kinds of reasons. because we're not allowed to light fire on the Sabbath, and we've taken it to mean electricity.
 And so in the old days, it was to create the light that would be in the house when it was dark and you couldn't have any other fires in the house or oil lamps or anything.
 And today it became a symbol of lighting of the Sabbath candles, which is all very fine.
 It's good.
 It's a wonderful touchstone.
 It brings us into the Sabbath.
 It has the family collect around the family dinner.
 It's a beautiful ritual for those synagogues who do it in the beginning of the worship service.
 But candle gazing is not for Buddhists alone.